bil/licorice/docs/html/_sources/api/yaml_config.rst.txt

 internal module given the signals attributed to that module.

 ============ ==================================================================
-Keyword      Usage
+Keyword      Description
 ============ ==================================================================
-language     The programming language used to write the module (Python or C) constructor  Indicates that a constructor is used to initialize the module parser       Indicates that a parser is used to read data from an external source destructor   Indicates that a destructor is used to correctly breakdown a module in           Under this key, you define each of your inputs for this module out          Under this key, you define each of your outputs for this module
+language     The programming language used to write the module (Python or C) constructor  Indicates that a constructor is used to initialize the module parser       Indicates that a parser is used for tick-level code (only for
+             sources and sinks)
+destructor   Indicates that a destructor is used to teardown resources in           Defines module and sink inputs as an array.
+Defines source input
+             as a dict
+out          Defines module and source outputs as an array.
+Defines sink output
+             as a dict
 ============ ==================================================================

+..
+TODO

+    expand. include detailed information about filename conventions

 External Signals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^